fieldtrip/website/example/effectsize.md

 ## Statistical inference using a cluster-based permutation test

-Although we might have had a clear a-priori hypothesis for the timing of the N400 effect on the basis of previous ERP research, we actually do not have such a clear expectations for the MEG channels on which the effect will show.
+Although we might have had a clear a priori hypothesis for the timing of the N400 effect on the basis of previous ERP research, we actually do not have such a clear expectations for the MEG channels on which the effect will show.
 Hence - rather than picking channels following visual inspection - the correct procedure is to test for the hypothesized effect on all channels, dealing with multiple comparison correction.
 Please see the [cluster-based permutation tests on event related fields](/tutorial/cluster_permutation_timelock) tutorial for more details.

     % define neighbouring channels
     load ctf151_neighb.mat